How can a hypothesis be validated, what is a lean startup methodology and why "Jobs to be done" is the best-known approach to create a perfect PMF.

 You can start with one idea and end up with the need of a pivot.
 What is a Pivot?
 A pivot represents a change in a startup's concept — its business model, its product, its field of activity, or targeting.
 It means you are flexible and able to adjust your project and be ready to give up on your initial ideas if you realize that change will lead to growth and your product will be in demand.

-According to Eric Ries (the author of the Lean Startup methodology), there are two main reasons why startups fail:
+Lean Startup According to Eric Ries (the author of the Lean Startup methodology), there are two main reasons why startups fail:

 - Preoccupation with traditional business calculations, plans, strategy building, and comprehensive market research.
 But the problem is that in the complete uncertainty, in which startups operate, these classic management techniques do not work.

 - The second reason may seem to be the exact opposite of the first one — seeing that traditional management approaches do not work, entrepreneurs abandon all of the management tools.
 They let things run their course and are guided by the "just do it" principle.
+And here comes the Lean Startup methodology, which combines everything that is good in traditional management and the new approaches.

 A startup operates in an environment of extreme uncertainty, and this needs to be taken into account when launching it.
 At the initial stage of development, a startup needs to remain flexible in order to learn from mistakes and test the founders' hypotheses as quickly as possible, which means avoiding great expenses and costs.
 This is the approach at the heart of the Lean method, which aims to help entrepreneurs improve a startup's chances of success.

-● Agile development — as soon as you are through with the two points above, you should start developing your product using a flexible methodology.
+What does a lean startup consist of?
+There are three foundations: ● Business model identification — you have to create a business model here.
+How it is going to be functional, how you are going to monetize it, how it is going to grow.
+Calculate unit economics. ● Customer development — it is crucial to start it as soon as possible.
+You need to discuss with your potential users what you are planning to develop for their service, how it is going to impact their experience.
+You need to end up with checked, educated guesses from your potential audience. ● Agile development — as soon as you are through with the two points above, you should start developing your product using a flexible methodology.
 It is important to start building something that will NOT take ages and will not necessarily be perfect, but something with real-life application, something you will be able to start selling to your users.

 You should not treat your product as something you can sell forever once you have developed it.
 Product improvement is an endless process.
 As soon as you release the first version of your product you will receive tons of new inputs from users.
 As practice shows, you and your team will not be able to digest those inputs.
 An ideal option is to start with a smaller audience and grow your users 10 percent a week.

-The “build-measure-learn” cycle is the primary principle.
+The “build-measure-learn” cycleis the primary principle.
 The Lean Startup method initially aims at producing a minimum workable product (MVP) and continually soliciting feedback from customers in order to understand their real needs, rather than creating a perfect product.
 Unless the initial assumptions are borne out in practice, they are wrong and a pivot must be made — a radical change in direction.
 This approach rules out the risk of a startup creating a product that no one wants.

 Before devising a plan for the development of an MVP, first, you have to calculate customer acquisition costs, i.e. how much you will have to pay to attract users to your product.
 You can have these numbers by benchmarking against competitors.
 Then you need to deal with conversion assumption, which is a very risky metric.
 You cannot rely on competitors because then there will be a lot of dependencies.
 You can miss your unit economics calculation here.
 So what can be done at this stage to check your anticipated customer conversion?
 One of the possible ways is to use a “Fake Door”.
 A simple example: you can create a landing page of a product you are going to sell and buy some targeted ads using Facebook or Google.
 Your landing page should describe your product in the best way possible, explain application benefits to your potential customers, and have a “Purchase” or “Subscribe” button.
 The next stage should contain a “thank you” page to appreciate users for paying attention and promise to provide early access as soon as you launch your MVP.